 Girl Scouts River Valleys offers a variety of training opportunities for you to prepare for a safe and fun outdoor experience with your Girl Scouts.
 Before venturing outdoors, volunteers are required to have the knowledge and experience to lead a safe and positive camping experience.

-We require volunteers to take the following online training before leading outdoor activities.
+We recommend volunteers to take the following gsLearn online trainings before leading outdoor campfire and cooking activities.

-Campfire Fun is a simple online training focused on fire safety, and is a great precursor to the required Girls Cook Out and Sleep Out training.
-It’s perfect for volunteers who are ready to have an adventure where girls spend the evening sitting around a fire and telling stories with their Girl Scout sisters.
+Campfire Fun is a simple online training focused on fire safety and is a great experience before the Girls Cook Out and Sleep Out training—Perfect for volunteers who are ready for adventure!
+Along with the teachings, you’ll spend the evening around a campfire telling stories with your Girl Scout sisters.

 S’mores & More: Intro to Outdoor Cooking

-S’mores & More is the follow-up training to Campfire Fun.
-This online training will provide you with the basics to lead your girls in their first simple cookout.
-You can roast marshmallows, make pie iron pizza, or cook hot dogs!
-You’ll learn safety guidelines, group management techniques, and tips for stick/fork cooking as well as pie iron cooking.
+S’mores & More is a great follow-up training to Campfire Fun.
+This online training will provide you with the basic skills to lead your Girl Scouts in their first simple cookout.
+You can roast marshmallows, make pie iron pizza (A.k.a pudgie pie pizza), or cook hot dogs.
+You’ll learn tips, safety guidelines and group management techniques for both stick/fork and pie iron outdoor cooking styles.

 We recommend volunteers take the following training as they relate your outdoor activity.

 Girl Scouts Cook Out